TABLE OF CONTENTS

 Airmeet informs the organizer when they reach their plan limits by sending alerts when registrants reach 90% and 100% of their defined limit.

 The event organizer can either turn on their pay-as-you-go switch (currently in beta for a selected set of users) or contact our business team to upgrade their plan accordingly.

 Important Note: For free plan accounts, once their event reaches 100 registrants/event, the host will not be able to take in more registration and would need to upgrade his/her plan to use the pay-as-you-go model.

-We understand that the event business is very tricky with a lot of unpredictability.
+We understand that the event business is very tricky and unpredictable.

 - The event organizer can control the registrant limit.
 If the organizer enables the pay-as-you-go switch, this will take as many extra registrations beyond their registration limit as possible.

 - The event organizer will be charged on their linked credit cards.
-The invoice will be sent over email after the event has ended (if that particular event has got any extra registrations).
+The invoice will be emailed after the event ends (if that particular event has any extra registrations).